rkansara1/ECE-4160/labs/lab9/writeup.md

 ![](combined_map.png)

 Using the map I overlaid lines over it to signify the walls.
 I slightly corrected curves and diagonal lines because I know the walls are not crooked and are orthogonal with each other.
+I also trusted the points from the measuring location that was closest.
+For example for the lower left corner, I trusted the blue P1 points more than the red origin points or the green P2 points because the P1 points were taken from a closer position.

 ![](map_walls.png)